All About Postal Service Mail Sorters, Processors, and Processing Machine Operators

 What Skills Do You Need to Work as a Postal Service Mail Processing Machine Operator?

-Postal Service Mail Sorters, Processors, and Processing Machine Operators state the following job skills are important in their day-to-day work.
+These are the skills Postal Service Mail Sorters, Processors, and Processing Machine Operators say are the most useful in their careers:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.